Trump says he will seek to ban institutional investors from buying single-family homes

 He added that he will provide more details about the proposal at the World Economic Forum in Davos, Switzerland, later this month.

-The White House did not immediately respond to a request for more details on what steps Mr. Trump plans to take to limit investors from acquiring homes.
+The White House did not immediately respond to a request for more information on what steps Mr. Trump plans to take to limit investors from acquiring homes.

 Shares of major home leasing and management companies fell sharply immediately after Mr. Trump's announcement.
 Invitation Homes' stock price slid more than 7%, while American Homes 4 Rent dropped 6.3%.
 Investment giant Blackstone, which also owns and rents homes, sank more than 4%.

-The recent rise of institutional investors purchasing single-family homes has negative spillover effects for consumers, research from the U.S. Government Accountability Office shows.
+Still, the recent rise of institutional investors purchasing single-family homes can have negative spillover effects for consumers, research shows.

 More than 75% of homes across the U.S. are unaffordable for most Americans, according to Bankrate, a personal finance site.